 - 1 teaspoon cinnamon

-In a large bowl, mix together the apples, maple syrup, cinnamon, nutmeg, vanilla, sea salt and lemon juice.
+- In a large bowl, mix together the apples, maple syrup, flour, cinnamon, nutmeg, vanilla, sea salt and lemon juice.
 Dump apples into the prepared baking dish and set aside.

-In a medium bowl, mix together the almond flour, corn starch, old fashioned gluten free oats, coconut sugar, pecans, cinnamon and salt.
-Add the room temperature coconut oil and cut it into the dry ingredients with the back of a knife or a pastry blender.
+- In a medium bowl, mix together the almond flour, old fashioned gluten free oats, coconut sugar, pecans, cinnamon and salt.
+Add the cold coconut oil and cut it into the dry ingredients with the back of a knife or a pastry blender.
 Spoon the crisp topping evenly over the apple mixture, there will be a lot.
 Bake in the preheated oven for 35-40 minutes.
 Begin checking the crisp at 35 minutes to avoid over-browning.
 Allow to cool slightly and serve warm.